 Since the «Triage guidelines» were first issued in March 2020, they have received attention well beyond the original target group and in some cases have given rise to broad media coverage.
 Therefore, our website with FAQs puts the widely discussed criteria into context and explains their background both for interested members of the public and for journalists; the list of questions is being continuously updated.

 In the spring of 2020, at the start of the Covid-19 pandemic, the SAMS, together with the Swiss Society of Intensive Care Medicine (SSICM), prepared guidelines for intensive care triage under exceptional resource scarcity offering practical guidance for decision-making.
 The guidelines were first published on 20 March 2020.
 They will be continuously adapted if experience in practice or new scientific findings so require.
 On this page, you can find the latest version.
 All previous versions can be found here.

 SAMS Newsletter on the subject

-A large ethical debate
+A large ethical debate and public survey